 If you find yourself in this village, do not forget to try local delicacies in some of the taverns and homemade plum spoon sweet from the women's agricultural cooperative "Glossotissa".
 The view of the sea from Glossa is spectacular, and different at almost every step, while catching a sunset there will be one of the highlights of your trip to the island.

 Paleo Klima is a village near the sea, with rich vegetation.
-There you can find olive trees, pines, plum trees, and vineyards.
+You can find olive trees, pines, plum trees, and vineyards there.
 It is 26 km northwest of Chora.
 There used to be two settlements, Pano and Kato Klima.
 The latter was destroyed by landslides and transported to the location of Elios or Neo Klima.